DanialArab/Multimodal-RAG-Application/README.md

 ## Tech stack
  Here are the tech stack used to build this project:

-- **<a href="https://unstructured.io/">Unstructured</a>** is used for all kind of data extraction and parsing
+- Data handling: **<a href="https://unstructured.io/">Unstructured</a>** is used for all kind of data extraction and parsing
-- Contrastive Language-Image Pretraining (CLIP) model is used to generate embeddings.
+- Embedding: The Contrastive Language-Image Pretraining (CLIP) model is used to generate embeddings.
 It jointly embeds images and text into the same vector space, enabling comparison between the two.
-- LangChain
-- Embedding / Vector Search FastEmbed, Faiss, Sentence Transformers (via Hugging Face) – Embedding generation & similarity search
+- Vector Search: FAISS is used for similarity search and building a searchable index of embeddings to perform fast and scalable similarity queries.

 <a name="2"></a>
 ## The repository is organized as follows: